Condenser blowing cold air

 Frequently Asked Questions

-It's generally not recommended for homeowners to try to recharge the refrigerant themselves, as this requires specialized equipment and knowledge to do it properly.
-It's best to call in a professional HVAC technician to diagnose and fix the issue.
+No, this is generally not a DIY repair and it's best to call a professional HVAC technician to diagnose and fix the issue.

 Connect with certified professionals in your area